 Forest Bathing at Stanley Park

 Developed in Japan in the 1980s, forest bathing is based on the notion that simply being in a forest and taking in the atmosphere has healing properties, improving physical and mental health.
 Walking helps people practice mindfulness through sensory awareness.
 When people start slowing down, they can take note of what’s happening around them.
-Stanley Park is the perfect place to forest bathe because although located adjacent downtown, once inside the 1,000-acre park and amongst its roughly 500,000 old growth trees, the silence is noticeable.
+Stanley Park is the perfect place to forest bathe because, although you’re right next to downtown, once inside the 1,000-acre park and among its roughly 500,000 towering trees, the silence is noticeable.
 Breathe in the fresh air and the scent of western red cedar and Douglas fir trees.

 Burdock & Co.

-There are many restaurants in the city that not only offer sustainably sourced foods, but also give back to the community, and one of our favourites is Mount Pleasant’s Burdock & Co.
+There are many restaurants in the city that not only offer sustainably-sourced foods, but also give back to the community, and one of our favourites is Mount Pleasant’s Burdock & Co.
 A culinary celebration of all things B.C., Burdock is a farm-to-table restaurant that works with local farmers, fishers and foragers to bring natural ingredients to the table.
 The restaurant was one of the city’s pioneers in the naturalist food and drink scene, meaning their food is sourced and processed in a way that has not been influenced by modern technology (example: free from pesticides and non-GMO).
 The restaurant is also one of many restaurants in the city that participate in the Vancouver-based Ocean Wise sustainable seafood program.
 Right now, Burdock is open at limited capacity, and is only offering their five-course set menu for those lucky diners who snag a reservation.

 After yoga, take an Aquabus ferry over to Granville Island and grab a snack of fresh fruit and vegetables, or indulge in a soul-pleasing baked good.
 There are a number of healthy restaurants and cafes that serve up locally and ethically-sourced fare.